reilc/connect4-protocol/README.md

 ### **Game Server Crash**

 The active game is lost.
-Clients receive a `TERM` message indicating server failure and are redirected back to the lobby.
-The result may not be fully recorded.
+Clients are disconnected and returned to the lobby on their next action.
+The result is not recorded.

-### **Statistics Server Crash**
+### **Statistics Server Crash or Unavailability**

-The Game Server queues results locally.
-Once the Statistics Server comes back online, the Game Server retries delivery of all queued results in order.
+The Game Server attempts to report the result once after the game ends.
+If the Statistics Server is unreachable, the failure is logged and the game ends normally for the players.
+Stats for that game will not be recorded.

 ### **Slow or Missing Messages**

 The Game Server enforces a **45-second turn timer**.
 If no move is received before the timer expires, the idle player forfeits, the waiting player is awarded the win, and the result is sent to the Statistics Server.

+### **Player Disconnects Mid-Game**

+Detected via an empty read on the socket.
+The game is ended and `ERR opponent-disconnected` is sent to the remaining player.
+The result is not recorded since the game was not completed legitimately.

+### **Dead Socket in Matchmaking Queue or Room**

+Detected at the point of pairing using a non-blocking socket check.
+Dead players are silently removed from the queue or room.
+Surviving queue players are re-queued; surviving room joiners receive `INVL room-host-disconnected`.

 ---